alfetahe/ohlc/README.md

 It supports multiple timeframes including minute, hour, day and week and different configuration options `OHLC.opts()`.

+All generated dates and times are in UTC +0 timezone.
+The library is using the built in module `DateTime` which handles the timezones.

 OHLC library also provides helper functions when working with OHLC data.
 Please look at the available modules and their functions in the documentation: https://hexdocs.pm/ohlc